 Thursday, April 24

 Washington, DC 20036

-This lecture is sponsored by the Kosciuszko Chair of Polish Studies.
+This event is part of a series on the Intermarium sponsored by the Kosciuszko Chair of Polish Studies.

 Please contact Sarah Dwyer at [email protected] with any questions about this event.

 The Christian population of the Near East has been stuck between repressive governments on one side and militant Islamists on the other for decades.
 Since the turn of the last century a wave of ethnic cleansing, mass murder, and genocide have engulfed the Near East with the Christians of the region bearing the brunt of the carnage.
 Once home to a large and prosperous multi confessional Christian population, Christendom is now on a demographic and geopolitical track to lose the place of its origin.
 An overview of mass violence against various Christian groups will be discussed with an emphasis on the perpetration of genocide against the Armenian, Assyrian, and Pontic Greek populations of the Ottoman Empire, as well as the current threats facing Christians in Syria, Iraq, and Egypt.

 Dr. Marek Chodakiewicz is the current holder of the Kosciuszko Chair of Polish Studies, which is now here at IWP.
 He has authored numerous works in both English and Polish.
 While at the University of Virginia, he edited the Kosciuszko Chair’s bulletin: Nihil Novi.

 Dr. Chodakiewicz writes weekly columns for popular Polish press and contributes to the SELOUS Foundation internet hub.
 He has also published on foreign policy in various venues, including The Journal of World Affairs, American Spectator, and National Review Online.